 Knowing how to reduce laptop heat will keep your laptop lasting longer.
 Keeping the internal components of a laptop cool helps the longevity of the components and keeps it performing at it’s best.

-A laptop has many components sitting close to each other.
+A laptop has many components sitting close to each other, which also makes laptops more expensive to produce.
 This means that if one of them overheats, it’s very likely that

 Ways to keep your laptop cooler

 By following these recommendations, you can lower the heat inside your laptop and extend the lifespan of it.

 1. Make sure it’s on a flat hard surface

 Hotter areas under the laptop can cool down better when it’s surrounded by air rather than blankets or clothing.

 Keeping your laptop on a flat hard surface helps keep air flowing through the cooling intakes and outlets.

 The cooling system usually relies on a blower-style fan(s) that draw air in through a vent, then cools a heatsink, with the hot air exiting the outlet or exhaust vent.